-Musk, Zuckerberg visit US congress to discuss AI
+Musk, Zuckerberg Visit Us Congress To Discuss Ai

 Uncurtailed AI, the tycoon added to reporters after the meeting, "is potentially harmful to all humans everywhere."

-Whether the US congress can pass legislation to curb AI innovators with clear rules remains an open question, given the deep political divisions in Washington and the coming elections in 2024.
+Whether thecongress can pass legislation to curb AI innovators with clear rules remains an open question, given the deep political divisions in Washington and the coming elections in 2024.

 While both sides agree that tech can have very negative effects on everyday life, the parties often differ on what the solutions might be.